ethereum-oasis-op/baseline/core/persistence/README.md

 ## Baseline State Tracking

-Import and use `@baseline-protocol/types/BaselineState` to help track the status of baselined documents and data fields.
+To help track the status of baselined documents and data fields: `import { BaselineState } from @baseline-protocol/types`